 1) Investigate the types of air filtration systems

 Whole-home air cleaners and air filtration systems come in a host of shapes, sizes and technologies.
-Considered top-notch, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the perfect answer for the most severe allergy sufferers and asthmatic residents.
-A HEPA filter is also a good selection for elderly or infant residents with respiratory problems.
+Touted as top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the perfect solution for the most severe allergy sufferers and asthmatic residents.
+A HEPA filter is also a good choice for elderly or infant residents with respiratory problems.

 2) Improve your home’s humidity

 One of the more common household microbes that inflame respiratory problems is usually the result of excessive humidity and mold.
 If your home is too humid it can become the perfect environment for microbes to grow and thrive, likely causing a host of structural problems as well as respiratory problems.
-Conversely, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other problems.
-Lucky for you, a great solution for reducing humidity can be treated with a household dehumidifier.
+On the other hand, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other problems.
+Lucky for you, a great solution for decreasing humidity can be treated with a household dehumidifier.
 To increase humidity for dry areas, a humidifier is the best solution.

-There are a variety of humidification choices from Gordon's Service Experts that are already set up to run best with your current heating and cooling system, making it easy to take advantage of the benefits that proper air filtration can offer.
+There are a host of humidification choices from Gordon's Service Experts that are already set up to run best with your current heating and cooling system, making it easy to take advantage of the benefits that proper air filtration can give you.

 3) Keep pollen outside of your home